ECB urged to consider sovereign bond lease-back plan

 New regulation coming into force next year and banks' growing reluctance to lend to each other without the safety of collateral is feeding fears there may not be enough high value assets available for banks to meet their borrowing needs.

-ECB crisis fighting measures like its bond buying and ultra-cheap lending programs are compounding the problem by sucking huge amounts of collateral out of the system.
+ECB crisis fighting measures like its bond buying and ultra-cheap lending programmes are compounding the problem by sucking huge amounts of collateral out of the system.

 "With the new EMIR margining requirements, CRD 4 liquidity requirements and over a trillion euros of bonds currently sitting at the ECB after the LTRO, the market clearly faces a shortage of good collateral," Godfried De Vidts, Chairman of ICMA's European Repo Council (ERC), told Reuters.